ThePilot916/TP_Shell/README.md

 # Welcome to ThePilot_Shell

-run 'make clean' to get rid of all precompiled files
+run 'bash tp_setup.sh'

-run 'make' to compile everything
+This will compile and create executables.

 run './pilotshell.exe' to execute the shell